seashell/drago/docs/docs/overview.md

 # Overview

+> [!WARNING]
+> This section is still a work-in-progress.
+If you think you can contribute, please see our [contribution guidelines](docs/../../../contributing.md).

 Drago is a flexible configuration manager for WireGuard networks which is designed to make it simple to configure network overlays spanning heterogeneous nodes distributed across different clouds and physical locations.

 Drago is meant to be simple, and provide a solid foundation for higher-level functionality.
 Need automatic IP assignment, dynamic firewall rules, or some kind of telemetry?
 You are free to implement on top of the already existing APIs.